 Eye Conditions QuizWhat do you know about your eyes?
 Take this quick quiz to learn about a range of eye diseases and conditions.

 Eye HerpesHerpes of the eye occurs due to herpes simplex virus-1 (HSV-1).
 Symptoms of herpes of the eye include pain in and around the eye, rash or sores on the eyelids, redness, swelling, and cloudiness of the cornea.

 What Is Iritis?Iritis is inflammation of the iris, the colored portion of the eye.
 Symptoms include a red, painful eye, blurry vision, and light sensitivity.
 Treatment usually involves cortisone eyedrops.

 Is Pinkeye Contagious?Pinkeye (conjunctivitis) is inflammation of the conjunctiva.
 Whether pinkeye is contagious depends upon what is causing the irritation.
 With pinkeye, people may experience swollen eyelids, a pinkish color in the whites of the eyes, eye discharge, photophobia, increased tear production, and itching.

-Pink Eye SlideshowTrying to get rid of pink eye?
-If you woke up with crusty eyelids and red, swollen eyes, you may have pink eye also called conjunctivitis.
-Find out how to diagnose and treat pink eye.
+Pink Eye SlideshowHow do you get pink eye?
+And how contagious is pinkeye?
+If you woke up with crusty eyelids and red, swollen eyes, you may have conjunctivitis.
+Learn about eye drops and home remedies for pink eye.

 What Causes a Stye in Your Eye?A stye is caused when bacteria infect these glands and can occur without an identifiable initiating event.
 It is a red, painful bump that might appear like a pimple.
 An external stye, the one appearing on the outside of the upper or lower eyelid, is more common than an internal stye that appears on the inside of the upper or lower eyelid.